-I am delighted that you are considering applying for the position of teacher of business studies at Highlands School.
+I am delighted that you are considering applying for the position of head of drama at Highlands School.
 Highlands is a very successful and popular school with a thriving sixth form.
-Our students come from a range of socioeconomic and cultural backgrounds and we are proud to be one of the most popular and high achieving schools in London.
+Our students come from a range of socio-economic and cultural backgrounds and we are proud to be one of the most popular and high achieving schools in London.